Martha Tilton: Films

 Her movies include Sunny (1941), Strictly in the Groove (1942), Swing Hostess (1944), Crime, Inc. (1945), and The Benny Goodman Story (1956).
 Her last film appearance was as the band vocalist in the TV movie Queen of the Stardust Ballroom (1975).
 Tilton's singing voice was used for other actresses including Barbara Stanwyck, Martha O'Driscoll, and Anne Gwynne.

 She appeared in several Soundies musical films of the 1940s.

 Television

 Tilton once again worked with Massey in the late 1950s and early 1960s—this time on KRCA-TV in Los Angeles.
 They were reunited on that station's Curt Massey Show.
 In 1960, Tilton won a Southland Emmy Award as outstanding female personality for her work on KRCA.
 In 1961, Tilton repeated as outstanding female personality, and the program won the Most Outstanding Musical or Variety Show award.
 Tilton also appeared as a guest star on The Jack Benny Program, on February 26, 1963 (Season 13, Episode 21) where they reminisce about their work entertaining soldiers for the USO.

 Personal life

-Tilton initially married Benny Goodman's manager Leonard Vannerson, and they had two sons.
+Tilton's first marriage she eloped with a young Canadian musician named Dave Thomas when she was 18 years old and gave birth to their son, Gerald, in 1936.
+Tilton later married Benny Goodman's manager Leonard Vannerson, and they had two sons.
 She married James Brooks, a test pilot, in 1948.
 They had a daughter.